cube3power/atsd/rule-engine/notifications/telegram.md

    ![](images/new_group.png)

 * Enter the group name, click **Next**.
-* Add the previously created bot as a member of this group, for example, `@atsd_bot`
+* Add the newly created bot as a member of this group, for example, `@atsd_bot`

    ![](images/atsd_bot.png)

-* Add other members to receive notifications from ATSD.
+* Add other members who should receive notifications from ATSD.
 * Click **Create**.

 ### Create Channel